-Please plan on joining us May 1-3, 2014 in exciting Baltimore for the 34rd Annual meeting of the Surgical Infection Society
+Please plan on joining us April 15 - 18, 2015 in exciting Westlake View for the 35th Annual meeting of the Surgical Infection Society

 The SIS is dedicated to educating members and providing educational opportunities to future researchers and practitioners.

 SIS greatly appreciates the tremendous support from our sponsors!

 Although the treatment of infection maintains a very high priority, prevention of surgical infections is equally important.
 The SIS is dedicated to educating all members of the clinical healthcare team as well as providing educational opportunities to future researchers and practitioners through the SIS research fellowship programs.

 Surgical Infections provides comprehensive and authoritative information on the biology, prevention, and management of post-operative infections.
 Original articles cover the latest advancements, new therapeutic management strategies, and translational research that is being applied to improve clinical outcomes and successfully treat post-operative infections.

 The SIS is also an organization that embraces both clinical and basic science researchers, bringing real meaning to the buzzword “translational”.

 Please plan on joining us on April 15, 2015 in Westlake Village, CA for the 35th Annual Meeting of the Surgical Infection Society.
 The meeting format is designed to facilitate interaction between presenters and SIS members as well as provided an educational opportunity.

 Listen to Dr. Heather Evans on KIRO Radio talking about her experience with Google Glass...